Birahe/Birahe/README.md

 ## Hi there 👋 <img align="right" src="https://avatars.githubusercontent.com/u/54510753?s=400&u=e4d15ddfcc5587e3c7f12391bd15dd0d03cc0090&v=4" width="200" />
 I'm **HestiaN**, An developer from Turkey.
 I like to code back-end applications and games with Unity.
-I have worked on many projects in my past, Some of my open source projects are in my profile.
+Some of my open source projects are in my profile.
 Make sure to check them out.

 Thanks for visiting my github profile.
 Have a great day ahead!